Grey and White Cats

 Fixing it Depends on Knowing the Nature of the Infiltration

 There are two forms of lymphoma: small cell and large cell.
-The small cell form is associated with a rapid and sustained response to therapy with remissions of one year or longer are common.
+The small cell form is associated with a rapid and sustained response to therapy with remissions of one year or longer being common.
 The large cell form is nearly untreatable with remissions being unreliable or short in duration.
-Biopsy will determine which type a cat has.
+A biopsy will determine which type a cat has.
 Confirmation of lymphoma also allows for a more tailored protocol so as to maximize the quality of remission.

 Treating Inflammatory Bowel Disease